Essay

 Sep/Oct 2024

-Repeated confrontations with the Jesuits characterize Lucaris’s time in Constantinople.
-One scholar estimates that different Roman Catholic and Protestant groups paid a combined 54 million akçe—nearly what it cost to build Istanbul’s grand Süleymaniye Mosque in the 1550s—in bribes to Ottoman authorities to have Lucaris either deposed or reinstated.
-Jesuits set up free schools for Greek Orthodox children that focused on the Latin rite.
-The Congregation for the Propagation of the Faith in Rome set its polyglot press buzzing, churning out Greek books celebrating Roman Catholicism and delivering them to Jesuit missionaries around the eastern Mediterranean.
-In response, Lucaris established the first, albeit short-lived, Greek printing press in the East.
-The texts that issued from it included a vernacular Greek statement of the Orthodox faith and Latin and Greek versions of Lucaris’s own Confession of Faith, a document clearly affirming the supreme authority of Scripture for faith and life, justification by faith alone, and predestination.
-Financed by the Dutch Republic and printed in Geneva—all arranged by Cornelius Haga—the Confession has since earned Lucaris the sobriquet, in some circles, of the “Protestant Patriarch.”
-While Lucaris’s full desire to see the Reformed tradition embraced among the Orthodox is debatable, he did encourage the Dutch to send two hundred copies of the Belgic Confession and Heidelberg Catechism, which had been translated into Greek and printed under the title Ecclesiarum Belgicarum confessio, now bound with select canons from the Synod of Dort, making special efforts to distribute them in Constantinople.
+Amid such tumult, Lucaris helped establish the first, albeit short-lived, Greek printing press in the East.
+One of the texts that issued from it was a vernacular Greek statement of the Orthodox faith.
+Lucaris also wrote his own personal Confession of Faith, in both Latin and Greek, in which he clearly affirmed the supreme authority of Scripture for faith and life, justification by faith alone, and predestination.
+Financed by the Dutch and printed in Geneva—the Greek press in Constantinople having been dismantled by Ottoman authorities, reportedly at the urging of Jesuit and French Catholic agitators—the Confession is responsible for Lucaris’s sobriquet of the “Protestant Patriarch.”
+While the full extent of Lucaris’s desire to see the Reformed tradition embraced among the Orthodox may be debated, he did encourage the Dutch to send two hundred copies of the Belgic Confession and Heidelberg Catechism, which had been translated into Greek and printed under the title Ecclesiarum Belgicarum Confessio, now bound with select canons from the Synod of Dort, and made special efforts to distribute them in Constantinople.

 Footnotes